Last updated November 2023

 Search for a product on Amazon, Google, Walmart, Target, or Facebook and much of what you’ll get shown is ads.
 Ditto when using Instacart and restaurant delivery apps.

 Although these companies (often too subtly) identify these offers with labels such as “sponsored,” they display so many ads that shoppers are overwhelmed.
 Google and Facebook have for years existed mostly as advertising vehicles, but now many retailers have shifted from selling stuff to marketing stuff for manufacturers and other advertising clients.
-The practice is growing rapidly: In 2022, Amazon reported revenue of $37.74 billion from these ads; in the second quarter of 2023 alone it pulled in nearly $11 billion—a 22 percent jump from the previous year.
+We searched for 50 items on Amazon and about half of what we were shown were ads.

 Invading Your Privacy